Day 1: Why I'm Building a Fortune-Telling App (And I Know Nothing About Fortune-Telling)

 That's exactly the point.

 The hypothesis: Can AI completely bridge a domain knowledge gap?
-Not "can AI help an expert work faster" -- I mean: can someone with ZERO domain expertise build a credible, useful product in a specialized field, using AI as their entire knowledge base?
+Not "can AI help an expert work faster" — can someone with ZERO domain expertise build a credible, useful product in a specialized field, using AI as their entire knowledge base?

 There's also a pragmatic angle.
-The Chinese-speaking market for fate analysis is enormous and underserved digitally.
+The Chinese-speaking market for fate analysis is enormous and digitally underserved.
+Most existing apps are ad farms or single-paragraph generators.

-Steps 4 and 5 took about 80% of the time.
+Steps 4 and 5 (fix imports, verify builds) took 80% of the time.
+But this upfront pain is the reason everything gets easier later.

 The AI Workflow

 I'm using Claude Code as my primary development tool.
-Not as a chatbot I paste code into -- as an actual coding agent that reads my codebase, makes changes across files, runs tests, and iterates.
+Not as a chatbot I paste code into — as an actual coding agent that reads my codebase, understands the package structure, makes changes across files, runs tests, and iterates.

 For the domain-specific stuff, Claude is functioning as both researcher and implementer.
-I ask "how does BaZi day pillar calculation work?" and get back not just an explanation but working TypeScript code that implements the system.
+I ask "how does BaZi day pillar calculation work?" and get back not just an explanation but working TypeScript code with the Heavenly Stem and Earthly Branch cycle tables, the Five Elements interaction matrix, and edge cases for daylight saving time transitions.

 End of Day 1